 "Dancing in Jaffa" shows a unique peace technique by champion ballroom dancer Pierre Dulaine -- teaming Jewish and Palestinian Israeli children as ballroom partners, using dance for social good.
 Dulaine's "Mad Hot Ballroom" 2005 film followed New York school children in a city-wide competition.

-The full screening and discussion with Nabatoff and Dulaine will be held March 4 at the DCJCC.
+The full screening and discussion with Nabatoff and Dulaine was held March 4 at the DCJCC.

 March 7, noon, Library of Congress, Law Library Multimedia Center, 2nd floor, James Madison Building